University of Waterloo School of Accounting and Finance: Student life

 Aside from the clubs/societies available within the University of Waterloo, there are various extra-curricular activities available to SAF students only.
 The Accounting and Finance Student Association (AFSA) is the government body for the SAF undergrad students, divided into many sub-committees.
-AFSA is run and governed by a fully-elected Executive Team and a partially-elected Board of Directors.
+AFSA is run and governed by a fully elected executive team and a partially elected board of directors.
 SAF also holds a student-run orientation week for first year undergrad students after the regular Waterloo orientation week, Accounting and Finance Orientation Week (AFOW).

 Furthermore, ACE Consulting Group is also a SAF student-run consulting organization that provides Kitchener-Waterloo entrepreneurs and small business clients with professional consulting services.

-The School of Accounting and Finance Outreach & Ambassador Program (SOAP) is a year-long program for current SAF students to represent the School in recruiting, marketing, and connecting with future prospective students.
+The School of Accounting and Finance Outreach & Ambassador Program (SOAP) is a yearlong program for current SAF students to represent the school in recruiting, marketing, and connecting with future prospective students.

 Other initiatives in relation to SAF academic learning include: